stevKalo/spelling-hex/README.md

 - Implement Previous Word List
   - Should give preview of most recent accepted words
   - Should have functinoality to show all previous words
+  - Should offer to pull definition from Webster Dictionary API